cups/Binary-fun/README.md

 ## You

-Maybe you are in a  similar boat, or are just struggling to understand all the palava about binary and bitwise.
+Maybe you are in a  similar boat, or are just struggling to understand all the palaver about binary and bitwise operations.
 These files might help, I hope so.

 Maybe you want an accompaniment to your own digestion of "Hackers Delight".

 ## Usage

 There is one include file with some binary print functions which might help you visualise the 1s and 0s of the values.
-They are :  `pbin()` [print binary] and `pbin_nb()` [print binary with a note] in case you want to add some annotation.
+They are :  `pbin(int)` [print binary] and `pbin_nb(int, *char)` [print binary with a note] in case you want to add some annotation.

 ` #include "binary_print.h" `